A directory of extensions and libraries for the OpenFrameworks creative coding toolkit. Compiled fresh from Github daily.

 An addon is code that extends openFrameworks in some way.
-There are usually two main reasons to make an addon
+There are usually two main reasons to make an addon:

-Or you can checkout a copy of the code using git.
-If you browse to the addon on github and copy the URL bar, then open up a terminal and move to the addons directory and clone it like so:
+You can checkout a copy of the code using git.
+The name of each addon links to its github repository.
+You can use the Download Zip button Howto download or copy the URL bar, open up a terminal, move to your local openFrameworks addons directory and clone it:

-Once you've got the code using either of these methods you should be able to open up the project files in the examples folders of the addons and build->go to see them work.
-To start your own project, just copy the example folder into a new apps/ folder and modify it from there.
-If the addon doesn't build right away, it may required dependent addons or libraries.
+If the addon doesn't build right away, it may require or be dependent on other addons or libraries.
 Those should be described by the addon developer in their README file.
 If there are no project files or the addon is structured in a way that makes openFrameworks show up missing when you open them, please email the addon developer pointing them to this page so they can change the structure to make it easier for people to use.

 Being included on the site is no guarantee that the code works or is useful.
 We couldn't possibly test and run them all ourselves, so it's between you and the developer to sort out issues if they don't work.

 The best addons make something that was hard easy.
 They allow you to do complicated things with really little code.
-If you have just conqured a big library, algorithm, or invented a new process you should consider making it an addon.
+If you have just conquered a big library, algorithm, or invented a new process you should consider making it an addon.
 If you're still wondering, maybe these questions will help:

 of_preRelease/